googleapis/repo-automation-bots/packages/auto-approve/README.md

     - Change the dependency that was there previously, and that is on the title of the PR
     - Not match any regexes in the 'excluded' list
 * NodeDependency:
-  - Max 3 files changed in the PR
   - Checks that the author is 'renovate-bot'
   - Checks that the title of the PR matches the regexp: /^(fix|chore)\(deps\): update dependency (@?\S*) to v(\S*)$/
   - Each file path must match one of these regexps:
     - /package\.json$/
   - All files must:
-    - Match either these regexp:
+    - Match this regexp:
-      - /^samples\/package.json$/
-      - /^\/package.json$/
+      - /package.json$/
     - Increase the non-major package version of a dependency
     - Only change one dependency
     - Change the dependency that was there previously, and that is on the title of the PR